Best Sleeping Pads for Backpacking of 2026

 The Therm-a-Rest ZLite makes lunch breaks more comfortable.
 Photo courtesy Mike Unger.

-Rei Helix
+REI Helix

 Thickness: 3”